 My portfolio was full of rough storyboards and very little else, I certainly had no beautifully crafted print to my name.

 John Hegarty was arguably the most stylish art director around town – I had to learn to art direct pretty sharpish.

 Why team up with a shaggy haired bike messenger with only a years experience?

-I would have teamed up with the office cat if it had got me into BBH.
+I’d have teamed up with the office cat if it had got me into BBH.

-When I got to BBH my credibility rocketed over night so suddenly it became relatively easy to convince visiting producers that their new director needed a pilot.
+When I got to BBH my credibility rocketed, over night, so suddenly it became relatively easy to convince visiting producers that their new director needed a pilot.

-I had a portfolio full of ads that had been turned down at Burnetts so rather than wait for a TV brief I kept the pot boiling with my own stuff.
+I had a portfolio full of ads that had been turned down at Burnett’s, so rather than wait for a TV brief, I kept the pot boiling with my own stuff.

 I spent untold hours studying the guard books trying to get the hang of art direction.